dotnet/arcade/repro-environment.md

 ### Requirements
 - *Common interface to "check out" a machine (VM or otherwise)
 - *Checking out a machine comes with sufficient data and access to connect and configure
 - *The machine should be delivered in a known state which can reasonably be setup to repro
+- Devs needs the ability to list all environments they've asked for, including current state (e.gl. if they're ready or not)
+- Dev should have the ability to give other devs access

 ### Implementation Notes
 For an initial "strawman", the current idea is to use Jenkins to basically redo a run, but not publish or update the PR, and then give the machine to the dev to poke around with.